there is no one else in the world.

 The first issue that needs to be established is whether AI-generated works can be considered works protected by copyright law.

 The second issue, which comes into consideration only if we agree that AI-generated works can be copyrightable, is how to identify the author of an AI-generated creative work.
 Is it the AI?
 Is it a human?
-If so, who among the multiple actors involved in the creative process should be regarded as the author?
+If so, who among the multiple actors involved in the creative process?

 The topic of authorship is strictly linked to whether AI-generated work can be considered as expression of the author’s own intellectual creation.
 In the United States, the Copyright Office in its Compendium states that “the Office will not register works produced by a machine or mere mechanical process that operates randomly or automatically without any creative input or intervention from a human author.”
 At the European level, the European Union launched an Intellectual Property Action Plan that considers the issue of authorship of AI-generated and AI-assisted works.
 According to the European Commission, “Whilst […] creations autonomously created by AI technologies are still mostly a matter for the future, the Commission takes the view that AI systems should not be treated as authors,” and therefore the output of an AI machine is not a copyrighted work.